Jeff Penalty: Music

-Film and television career
+Film and television

 Penalty (under his given name, Jeff Alulis) directed and co-produced (along with Ryan Harlin of Techno Squirrels) Do You Remember?
 Fifteen Years Of The Bouncing Souls, which won the Best Documentary Feature award at the 2003 D.I.Y.
 Film Festival in Los Angeles.
 Alulis and Harlin have since gone on to direct/produce the documentary feature Let Them Know: The Story of Youth Brigade and BYO Records, which was an Official Selection at the 2009 San Francisco Independent Film Festival.

 From 2006 through 2007, Alulis and Harlin traveled around the world with NOFX filming a tour documentary that later became the series NOFX: Backstage Passport on Fuse TV.
 Alulis and Harlin served as directors, camera operators, and executive producers on the show, which premiered at the 2008 SXSW Film Festival and aired on Fuse TV in the spring of that year.
 It was released as a double DVD set with two hours of bonus footage by Fat Wreck Chords on March 17, 2009.

 Alulis and Harlin also directed/produced NOFX: Backstage Passport 2, a feature-length follow-up documentary filmed between 2009 and 2012 as NOFX returned to several South American countries where concerts had been canceled during the original "Backstage Passport" tour.
-It was released by Fat Wreck Chords on August 21, 2015 and won "Best Music Documentary" at both the Kingston Film Festival and the Oregon Independent Film Festival.
+It was released by Fat Wreck Chords on August 21, 2015, and won "Best Music Documentary" at both the Kingston Film Festival and the Oregon Independent Film Festival.